Racing a 5k requires a smart combination of speed, endurance, and race specificity. Here’s how to train for a 5k and set a new personal best (PB).

 It’s time to reclaim that skill.

 First, there are strides.
-Strides are about 100m accelerations.
+Strides are about 100 meter accelerations.
 You start at an easy jog, build to about 95% of your max speed and then slow to a complete stop.
-A stride should take about 20-30 seconds.
+Each stride should take about 20-30 seconds.

 Strides can be done 2-3 days per week after an easy run – for more, read my full article on how to run strides.